xnm3YQNfEx/GOCSaveEditor/README.md

 # GOCSaveEditor
 Gangsters Organized Crime Save and Scenario Editor

-This is an attempt at reversing the save file format for the 1998 classic Gangsters Organized Crime.
+This was an attempt at reversing the save file format for the 1998 classic Gangsters Organized Crime.
 Very much a work in progress, will likely be bugs, and likely a project that will be abandoned when I get bored.

+## Current Status - Stopped
+Development has stopped, I've moved onto other games and will likely not revisit this for a long period of time.
+If anybody wants to contribute, feel free to make PR's against this repo.
+I will still find time to check and merge.

 ## Building
 - Starting with an existing Rust development environment